A New Lemoine-Type Circle Construction: Lemoine Circle Centers Along the Brocard Axis

 \section{Lemoine Circle Centers Along the Brocard Axis}

 It is worth noting how the centers of all these circles divide the line $OL$.
 Here $M_1$ is the center of the \emph{First Lemoine Circle}, $M_2$ is the center of the \emph{Second Lemoine Circle}, $M_3$ is the center of the Third Lemoine Circle, $M_4$ is the center of Q.T.
-Bui's Circle, and $M_5$ is the center of our new Lemoine Circle.
-It can be observed that our circle perfectly complements the circles on the line.
+Bui's Circle, and $M_5$ is the center of our Lemoine Circle.
 To achieve full symmetry, only a Lemoine Circle centered at the midpoint of segment $M_2M_3$ is missing.
 No such Lemoine Circle has been discovered yet, leaving room for further research.